anikush-yes/AutomationExercise_API_Testing/README.md

 * Invalid requests should return proper error messages (400/404/405).

 * API response times should be under 1000ms.

-# 📝 Notes

-* Ensure the API base URL is correctly set before running the tests.

-* Some tests rely on valid user credentials, update them as needed.

 # 📥📤 API Endpoints Tested